MartijnvanPraag/intune-diagnostics/docs/FIXES_SUMMARY.md

    - Verify AI Insight Summary shows actual text, not `<ChatMessage object>`
    - Verify Kusto Query Results table displays data

-2. **Semantic Search**:
-   - Test query: "device_details for deviceid a50be5c2-d482-40ab-af57-18bace67b0ec"
-   - Check logs for: `[INFO] Loaded X scenarios from instructions.md` ✅
-   - Should NOT see: `[ERROR] No such file or directory` ❌
-   - Should NOT see: `[WARNING] Semantic search not available, using keyword fallback` ❌

 3. **Magentic Manager**:
    - Verify logs show `[Magentic] Running workflow...`
    - Verify orchestration messages appear